On dimensions of visible parts of self-similar sets with finite rotation groups: Abstract

 \section{Abstract}

-We derive an upper bound for the Assouad dimension of visible parts of self-similar sets generated by iterated function systems with finite rotation groups and satisfying the open set condition.
-The bound is valid for all visible parts and it depends on the penetrable part of the set, which is a concept defined in this paper.
+We derive an upper bound for the Assouad dimension of visible parts of self-similar sets generated by iterated function systems with finite rotation groups and satisfying the weak separation condition.
+The bound is valid for all visible parts and it depends on the direction and the penetrable part of the set, which is a concept defined in this paper.
 As a corollary, we obtain in the planar case that if the projection is a finite or countable union of intervals then the visible part is 1-dimensional.
 We also prove that the Assouad dimension of a visible part is strictly smaller than the Hausdorff dimension of the set provided the projection contains interior points.
+Our proof relies on Furstenberg's dimension conservation principle for self-similar sets.